rl-institut/SimBA/docs/source/modes.rst

     mode = ["neg_oppb_to_depb"]

-It takes the results of the previous simulation, attains all rotations which had a negative soc, and changes their vehicle type to opportunity chargers.
+It takes the results of the previous simulation, and changes the charging type of all rotations which had a negative SoC to depot charging.

-.. note:: Charging types are only switched by SimBA if the corresponding vehicle type as opportunity charger exists in the provided vehicles_data.json.
+.. note:: Charging types are only switched by SimBA if the corresponding vehicle type as depot charging bus exists in the provided vehicles_data.json.

 Service Optimization
 --------------------
-This mode finds the largest set of rotations that results in no negative SoC.
+It can happen that several busses influence each other while simulataiously charging at the same charging station, e.g. due to limited grid power or limited number of charging stations, which can lead to negative SoCs due to hindered charging.
+In this case, this mode finds the largest set of rotations that results in no negative SoC.
 This is done by first taking all rotations that do become negative and finding their dependent rotations, i.e., ones that can have an influence by sharing a station earlier with the negative rotation.
 Next, all rotations are filtered out that stay negative when running with just their dependent rotations.
 Now, only rotations are left that are non-negative when viewed alone, but might become negative when run together.
 To find the largest subset of non-negative rotations, all possible set combinations are generated and tried out.
 When a union of two rotation-sets is non-negative, it is taken as the basis for new possible combinations.
 In the end, the largest number of rotations that produce a non-negative result when taken together is returned as the optimized scenario.